Haym Salomon: Early life and education

 Haym Salomon was born on April 7, 1740 in Leszno, Polish–Lithuanian Commonwealth to a Sephardic Jewish family descended from Spanish and Portuguese Jews who gradually migrated to Poland following the expulsion of Jews from Spain in 1492.
 Although most Jews in Central and Eastern Europe spoke Yiddish, it has been claimed that because Salomon left Poland with his family while he was still young, he could not read and write Yiddish; Sephardic Jews typically spoke Judaeo-Spanish (Ladino), a language based on Hebrew and Spanish, rather than Yiddish.
-In his youth, he studied Hebrew.
+In his youth, he studied Hebrew, which gave him a reading knowledge of the language, though not a writing capability.

 During his adult travels in Western Europe, Salomon acquired a knowledge of finance and fluency in some of the languages of the day.
-He returned to Poland in 1770 but left for England two years later in the wake of the First Partition of Poland in 1772.
-In 1775, he immigrated to New York City, where he established himself as a financial broker for American merchants engaged in overseas trade.
+He returned to Poland in 1770, but left for England two years later in the wake of the First Partition of Poland.
+In 1775, Salomon immigrated to New York City, where he established himself as a financial broker for American merchants engaged in overseas trade.